Infisical/infisical/README.md

 ## 🏘 Open-source vs. paid

 This repo is entirely MIT licensed, with the exception of the `ee` directory which will contain premium enterprise features requiring a Infisical license in the future.
-We're currently focused on developing non-enterprise offerings first that should suit most use-cases.
+We're currently focused on developing non-enterprise offerings first that should suit most use cases.

 ## 🛡 Security